tri-cods/install/README.md

 # Digital Humanities Research Institute Installation Instructions

 This repository contains the raw installation instruction files belonging to the Digital Humanities Research Institute.
+To see the live instructions, go to http://curriculum.dhinstitutes.org/installations

 - [Firefox](guides/firefox.md)
 - [Git (and Git Bash)](guides/git.md)